webnt-dev/aws-demo-cognito/README.md

 # Content

-Project contains definition of AWS SES (Simple Email service) you need to be able to send emails to Cognito users.
+Project contains the definition of AWS SES (Simple Email service).
+You need to be able to send emails to Cognito users.
 SES must be set up before any other stack.
 Please update SES settings to contain your own identities.

 ## User pool demo

+Basic user pool demo.

 ### CDK
 * Cognito user pool and client setup